networknt/light-doc/content/tutorial/common/discovery/router.md

 ```json
 ["API D: Message 1 from port 7444","API D: Message 2 from port 7444","API B: Message 1","API B: Message 2","API C: Message 1","API C: Message 2","API A: Message 1","API A: Message 2"]
 ```

+### Summary

+Light-router is an infrastructure service that can assist internal client which is not built on top of Java 8 for service discovery and security.
+It also can act as an external access point for external client to access internal service.
+In this case, it is playing a role of distributed API gateway.

 [Light-router]: /service/router/